alikitsi/aviaton_unit_converter/README.md

 # aviaton_unit_converter
-this is a basic python converter for units used in aviaton
+this is a basic python converter for commonly used units in aviaton
 features:
--converts altitude beetwen feet and meters
+  altitude converter m,feet
--
+  speed converter km/h,mph,knots